UK government auditor questions reliance on big contractors

 There are currently eight reviews of the industry, including a criminal investigation into G4S and Serco's botched prisoner tagging contracts launched earlier this month.

-A Serco spokesman pointed to the firm's corporate renewal program, announced in October to rebuild its relationship with its largest customer, as evidence of its improved transparency.
+A Serco spokesman pointed to the firm's corporate renewal programme, announced in October to rebuild its relationship with its largest customer, as evidence of its improved transparency.

 A spokeswoman for Atos said it had been open and transparent with the NAO, whilst balancing its ability to compete for future work.